TIPWelcome to my CS205 lecture notes! Because the lecture is not in English, I will try my best to translate it.

 - If RAII is not used (e.g., manual

-from being executed, leading to a resource leak.Polygon *p = new Rectangle(4,5); p->printarea(); // If an exception is thrown here delete p; // This line might not be executed
+newfollowed bydeleteat the end of atryblock), an exception can prevent thedeletefrom being executed, leading to a resource leak.Polygon *p = new Rectangle(4,5); p->printarea(); // If an exception is thrown here delete p; // This line might not be executed - Solution 1: Clean up in

-block and re-throwPolygon *p = new Rectangle(4,5); try { p->printarea(); } catch (...) { delete p; // Clean up resource throw; // Re-throw the exception for higher-level handling } delete p; // Clean up if no exception occurred
+catchblock and re-throwPolygon *p = new Rectangle(4,5); try { p->printarea(); } catch (...) { delete p; // Clean up resource throw; // Re-throw the exception for higher-level handling } delete p; // Clean up if no exception occurred - Solution 2: Use Smart Pointers (Embodiment of RAII) Smart pointers (like

-) automatically release the managed resource in their destructors.
+std::unique_ptrorstd::shared_ptr) automatically release the managed resource in their destructors.
 Even if an exception causes stack unwinding, the smart pointer’s destructor will be called, ensuring the resource is freed.std::shared_ptr<Polygon> sp(new Rectangle(10, 20)); sp->printarea(); // If an exception is thrown here, sp's destructor will still be called, // thereby deleting the Polygon object.

 Defining and Using Exception Classes

-While any type of value can be thrown, it is generally recommended to throw objects of class types, especially classes derived from std::exception
+While any type of value can be thrown, it is generally recommended to throw objects of class types, especially classes derived from std::exception or its descendants.
+Doing so allows carrying more information about the error.

 2.1 User-Defined Exception Classes